cloudflare/cloudflare-docs/products/dns/src/content/manage-dns-records/import-and-export.md

 ## Import records

 When you add a new domain to Cloudflare, Cloudflare automatically scans for common records and adds them to your account's **DNS** page.
+This scan is not guaranteed to find all existing DNS records, so make sure that all DNS records are added in the Cloudflare **DNS** page before changing your nameservers to Cloudflare nameservers.

 If you want more control over which records are imported and how, use the bulk import functionality.

-### Format your file
+### Format your zone file

-Create a [BIND zone file](https://help.dyn.com/how-to-format-a-zone-file/) for your domain.
+Create a [BIND zone file](https://en.wikipedia.org/wiki/Zone_file) for your domain.
 If you need help, use a [third-party tool](https://pgl.yoyo.org/as/bind-zone-file-creator.php).

 Make sure to remove all comments from your import file that start with a semicolon (;).

-### Import records to Cloudflare
+### Import zone file to Cloudflare

 #### Using the dashboard

-To import records using the dashboard:
+To import a zone file using the dashboard:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account and domain.
 1. Go to **DNS**.